Skip to content

 What causes febrile convulsions?

 The hypothalamus is responsible for homeostatic core temperature regulation.
-It is still developing in a young child and therefore it is more susceptible to rapid rises in the body temperature.
-A febrile seizure represents the meeting point of a lower threshold for seizures and a trigger – the fever.
+It is still developing in a young child, so it is more susceptible to rapid rises in body temperature.
+A febrile seizure represents the meeting point of a lower threshold for seizures and a trigger—the fever.

 Mutations in sodium ion channel genes and neurotransmitter genes (e.g. gamma-aminobutyric acid) have been identified in children with febrile seizures.
 These findings suggest the hypothesis of neuronal hyperexcitability to certain triggers.